jmlew/microfrontends-base-v1/README.md

 > eg. `import 'zone.js/dist/zone'; import 'hammerjs/hammer';`

-#### Reducing bundle size: Use Ivy
+#### Reducing bundle size: Using Ivy

-TODO: Add reasons and instructions for compiling with Ivy.

-#### Lazy-loading modules
+To opt-in using the new Angular Ivy compiler, set `"enableIvy": true` on each Angular project's tsconfig.json, and `"aot": true` under each project's workspace build options (architect:build:options).
+It is however recommended to use Ivy with Angular Elements when Angular v9 comes out.
+This is because Ivy with Angular 8 is not yet ready to be used with Angular Elements (see [here](https://github.com/angular/angular/issues/30262)).

+#### Implementing Lazy Loading (without the Router)

+Included is a service to enable lazy-loading modules without using the router (@microfr/shared/ui-angular/LazyLoaderService).

-TODO: Add reasons and instructions for `Implementing Lazy Loading (without the Router)`
+> TODO: Add further instructions for using this.

 ### Build React Apps